 In the spirit of peace on Earth to men and women of good will, Spin Control avoids political commentary so close to Christmas.
-Our holiday wish is that if the lions can lie down with the lambs and the Senate Democratic budget chairwoman can negotiate a deal with the House Republican budget chairman, the rest of us can avoid fights over Obamacare and share a bit of holiday fun.
+Our holiday wish is that if lions can lie down with the lambs and the Senate Democratic Budget chairwoman can negotiate a deal with the House Republican Budget chairman, the rest of us can avoid fights over Obamacare and share a bit of holiday fun.

-Besides, there’s hardly ever any local or state political news worth writing about this time of year.
-So here we go with the quiz.
-Put your hand over the answers at the bottom.
-If you peek, you probably have been peeking under the wrappings of your presents, too.
+And besides, there’s hardly ever any local or state political news worth writing about this time of year.
+So here we go with the quiz, and if you peek at the answers, well, you probably have been peeking under the wrappings of your presents, too.
 Shame.

 1. Which of these movies does not have a Christmas-themed scene in it?

 C. The Family Man

 2. In “It’s a Wonderful Life”, in what branch of the service did Harry Bailey serve?

 C. Air Force

 3. Who among the following is not named in the Biblical accounts of the Nativity?

 B. The angel who announces the birth to the shepherds

 D. None of them are named